At a glance

 - Nurs 416 – Advancing Scholarly Writing…..2 hours

 In order to be admitted to Hesston College Nursing RN-BSN, an applicant must be a graduate of an associate degree or diploma nursing program that holds specialized nursing accreditation and have an unencumbered license to practice professional nursing in the United States.
 All information must be submitted to the Hesston College Admissions Office.
-For priority admission, all information must be received by October 1.
-Files completed after October 1 will be reviewed and ranked with all others on the waiting list.

 - Complete and submit the Hesston College RN to BSN Program Application.